oVirt/ovirt-site/source/documentation/working-with-gerrit.html.md

 <https://admin.fedoraproject.org/accounts/openid/id/>&lt;username&gt;

-Once you register, choose your username for the Gerrit system - this is the username you will use later in your SSH configuration.
+Once you register, choose your username for the Gerrit system - this is the username you will use later in your SSH configuration: Settings --> HTTP Password

 ### SSH configuration